Luis-Munu/Warframe-Market-deal-finder/README.md

 To change the stats, rolls or weapons being searched for just add or remove them in the config files.

-To add or remove weapons edit wantedWeapons.csv
+To add or remove weapons edit wantedWeapons.csv .
+The rows indicates the type of weapon.
+0 primaries, 1 shotguns, 2 pistols, 3 archguns, 4 normal melees, 5 heavy attack melees.

 To add or remove rolls edit wantedRolls.json